FusionAuth/fusionauth-example-node-sso/README.md

   * Update the `Hooli` FusionAuth application to allow a redirect of `http://hooli.local:3001/oauth-redirect`
   * Update the `Pied Piper` FusionAuth application to allow a redirect of `http://piedpiper.local:3000/oauth-redirect`
 * Make sure your user has a first name.
 Register your user for both the applications.
-* In the `hooli` directory, run:
+* In the `piedpiper` directory, run:
   * `npm install`
   * update `routes/index.js` with the client id and client secret of your FusionAuth application.
-  * `PORT=3001 npm start`
+  * `PORT=3000 npm start`
-* In the `piedpiper` directory, run:
+* In the `hooli` directory, run:
   * `npm install`
   * update `routes/index.js` with the client id and client secret of your FusionAuth application.
-  * `PORT=3000 npm start`
+  * `PORT=3001 npm start`

 Go to `http://hooli.local:3001/` and login with the previously created user.

-You should see 'Hello Richard'.
+You should see 'Hello user'.

-Then click on the 'Pied Piper' link to go to http://piedpiper.local:3000`.
+Then click on the 'Pied Piper' link in the menu to go to `http://piedpiper.local:3000`.
 You won't be prompted to sign in again, but will automatically be logged in.

 Click 'logout' and you'll be logged out of both applications.